-Those who grow up in such environments are more likely to become involved in anti-social behaviours, gang cultures, violence and aggression and substance misuse.
-Where children have witnessed these kinds of behaviours, it becomes normal and expected to them and can lead them down the same path.
+Those who grow up in such environments are more likely to become involved in anti-social behaviors, gang cultures, violence and aggression and substance misuse.
+Where children have witnessed these kinds of behaviors, it becomes normal and expected to them and can lead them down the same path.

 Brain injury is not an area that is currently considered when working with juveniles and rehabilitation programs inside the youth justice system.
 However, as research continues this may become incorporated in the future to highlight those who may be more susceptible to criminal activity and at higher risk of offending.

-In the UK, an individual will be classed as a young or juvenile offender if they have committed an offence between the ages of 10 and 17 years old.
-The rise of crimes committed by juveniles has seen a rise in measures to tackle such behaviour through consequences and deterrents.
+In the UK, an individual will be classed as a young or juvenile offender if they have committed an offense between the ages of 10 and 17 years old.
+The rise of crimes committed by juveniles has seen a rise in measures to tackle such behavior through consequences and deterrents.

 Detention and Training Orders (DTOs) are a common punishment for juveniles engaging in criminal activity in the UK.
 In trying to strike a balance between punishment and reform, these orders combine prison time with community service under supervision through the probation service.
 Full prison time is seen as a last resort when other measures have failed or the crime committed is so severe it is the only reasonable option.

 The UK has seen an increase in Anti-Social Behaviour Orders (ASBO) being given to juvenile offenders.
-These orders are intended to punish those who engage in unacceptable anti-social behaviour such as intimidation and vandalism.
-A voluntary agreement is signed in the first instance, referred to as an Acceptable Behaviour Contract (ABC) where the youngster agrees to stop the offensive behaviour.
+These orders are intended to punish those who engage in unacceptable anti-social behaviors such as intimidation and vandalism.
+A voluntary agreement is signed in the first instance, referred to as an Acceptable Behaviour Contract (ABC) where the youngster agrees to stop the offensive behavior.

-If the behaviour continues and further offences are committed, an Anti-Social Behaviour Order will be issued from the Court which forbids an individual from going to certain places or spending time with certain people.
-Both the ABC and ASBO do not result in a criminal record and are designed to try and intervene in such behaviour before it escalates any further.
+If the behavior continues and further offenses are committed, an Anti-Social Behaviour Order will be issued from the Court which forbids an individual from going to certain places or spending time with certain people.
+Both the ABC and ASBO do not result in a criminal record and are designed to try and intervene in such behavior before it escalates any further.

 Different counties have different approaches to youth crime.
-In the United States for example, an individual will be charged as adult depending on their age and which State the crime was committed in.
-If you are sixteen or above you will be tried as an adult in Connecticut, New York and North Carolina.
+In the United States, for example, an individual will be charged as an adult depending on their age and which State the crime was committed in.
+If you are sixteen or above you will be tried as an adult in Connecticut, New York, and North Carolina.
 You will need to be seventeen and above for Georgia, Massachusetts and Michigan and eighteen and above in most other states including Alabama, California, Florida and New Jersey.

-A paper by Streib in 2003 ‘The Juvenile Death Penalty Today’ revealed that twenty-two juvenile offenders have been executed in the United States since 1976, most were aged 17 at the time of their offence and most were executed within 10 years of that offence.
-Since 1990 only seven other counties are known to have carried out the death penalty for juvenile offenders, these are: China, Democratic Republic of Congo, Iran, Pakistan, Yemen, Nigeria and Saudi Arabia.
+A paper by Streib in 2003 ‘The Juvenile Death Penalty Today’ revealed that twenty-two juvenile offenders have been executed in the United States since 1976, most were aged 17 at the time of their offense and most were executed within 10 years of that offense.
+Since 1990 only seven other counties are known to have carried out the death penalty for juvenile offenders, these are; China, Democratic Republic of Congo, Iran, Pakistan, Yemen, Nigeria and Saudi Arabia.

 Youth Justice and the Age of an Offender